Objectives: Upon completion of this CE activity, the nurse will be able to:

 - Routine exercise is vital to promote circulation to the lower extremities and decrease damage from diabetes.

-- Schedule an annual podiatrist evaluation (CDC, 2019b).
+- Schedule an annual podiatrist evaluation (CDC, 2019c).

-- Pain or burning with urination (CDC, 2018a).
+- Regular consultations with an endocrinologist (CDC, 2018a).

 Emergency Preparedness for Diabetics